joe-antognini/joe-antognini.github.io/_posts/2015-02-02-the-sky-in-february-2015.md

 ## Constellations

-Leo, Hydra, and Cancer will be high in the sky at around midnight in the middle of the month.
+In the beginning of the night Auriga, Taurus, and Perseus will be high in the sky, and towards midnight Leo, Hydra, and Cancer will be near zenith.

 ## Eclipses